yazanalkherret/yazanalkherret/README.md

 **Flight Booker** - Full-stack flight booking platform with Ruby on Rails, featuring complex relational database design and optimized multi-table queries.

-**Point of Sale System** - Java-based POS application with MySQL integration for inventory and customer management.

 ---

 ## What I'm Learning